Ask Slashdot: Advice For a Yahoo Mail Refugee

 B'cos years ago, Yahoo! was a pretty respectable company, and had loads of good stuff associated, like geocities and yahoo chat!
 If I recall right, it was even there ahead of Google, and were a pretty good bet when Netscape was floundering.
 My first webmail account was Netscape.net (under Netscape 4), then yahoo & hotmail.

 Things changed, & went downhill once Google pioneered the concept of monetizing everything on the internet - be it email, web pages and so on.
-The biggest evidence of that is
+The biggest evidence of that is the way MICROSOFT has changed - from a pure software company (plus some hardware) to a Google wannabe.

 ProtonMail out of Switzerland is pretty good and seems to be pretty secure.